 Pomp and circumstance have little place in your relationship.
 If this sounds like you—and it’s time to pop the question—don’t worry about doing something over the top.
 Just focus on your love and use one of our no-fuss marriage proposal ideas.

 If you’re the spontaneous type, keep the ring with you and wait for the right moment.
-You may not even know ahead of time that you’re going to ask.
-Just go with your gut.
+How fun it would be to surprise your partner—and yourself!—when you decide to pop the question.
 Xiaoqi Li of Xiaoqi Li Photography suggests, “Instead of a grand gesture, start the conversation during one of your favorite little moments you share daily or weekly.”
 Think shared morning coffee or breakfast, the ways you relax together after a long day (watching your favorite show? reading together?), or taking your beloved pet on a walk.

 Yes, camping can be a romantic proposal idea.
-It may seem a bit specific, but it can be as low maintenance as you can get.
+It may seem a bit specific, but it can be as low-key as you can get.
 Send your SO out to grab firewood.
 When he or she gets back, be down on one knee, ready to pop the question.
 Just hope that he or she doesn’t take too much time finding kindling.

 Children are adorable, and if you have any, they would love being involved.
 Have them make cute “Will you marry me?” signs, and designate one child as the smartphone photographer.
 Laughter and giggles will ensue, which is one reason that proposal ideas with kids are such a huge success.